 (Read the fingerprick instruction video script – PDF)

-Our study is open to people across the U.S. aged ≥30 years who have been recently diagnosed with COVID-19.
-People who have received a recent positive test result and had onset of their symptoms within the past 5 days may be eligible to join the VIVID study.
+Our study is open to people across the U.S. aged ≥18 years who have been recently diagnosed with COVID-19 (received a positive test result).
+You do not need to have COVID-related symptoms to participate.

 If you are eligible and agree to enroll in the VIVID study, we will give you an opportunity to identify a close household contact aged ≥18 years who can also participate in the study with you.
 A household contact may include a spouse, partner, or family member living in your household and who has NOT been diagnosed with COVID-19.
 The household contact who has not been diagnosed with COVID-19 will enable us to test whether vitamin D supplements can lower the risk of becoming infected with the novel coronavirus.
 However, having a household contact is not required for participation.